Kissing Bugs In Texas Raise Concerns About Chagas Disease

 Kissing bugs are elongated insects, which feed solely on the blood of amphibians, birds, mammals, and reptiles.
 Although they are most common in Central and South America, they have spread into North America, including the Southern United States, in recent years.

-In Texas, and the rest of the Southern United States, health officials have confirmed the presence of eleven different species of triatomines.
+In Texas and the rest of the Southern United States, health officials have confirmed the presence of 11 different species of triatomines.

 In most cases, kissing bugs are found nesting in brush, rock, and wood piles.
 They are also drawn to pens where animals sleep.
 In the United States, kissing bugs are rarely found inside homes due to common building codes and standards.
 However, they are likely to find their way inside structures that are in disrepair.